 Are the tanks recyclable?

-Yes, once you're done, please take the tanks to your local steel recycling center.
-If you have something against recycling or you don't have a center nearby, they can go to your landfill.
+Yes, once you're done, you can take the tanks to your local steel recycling center, or to your landfill.
 They cannot go into the standard garbage.

 Can I send the tanks back to you?